-If you want to get out into the great outdoors there are a number of green spaces on campus for you to enjoy.
+If you want to get out into the great outdoors there are a number of public green spaces on campus for everyone to enjoy.

 A highlight is our sustainable garden with fresh food intended to be picked.
 Instructions of what to pick and how are available around the garden, which can be found next to the Roger Stevens Building.

 Anyone can join in with regular gardening sessions - you can find details on our sustainability site.

 - St Georges Field between Cemetery Road and University Road, a great place to relax and unwind.

 - Wildflower area behind the School of Earth and Environment (including a bee apiary).

 - Rooftop garden on the Laidlaw Library (including three beehives).

 - Edible campus corridor through Leeds, including the sustainable garden, fruit trees in St Georges field.

 - Fruit trees and edible border plants at the end of Lyddon Terrace, and edible plants at the Social Sciences plaza.